virtual-labs/exp-bounded-buffer-iiith/experiment/procedure.md

 ## Common Scenarios to Try

-1. **Buffer Overflow**: Try to produce items until the buffer is full, then try to produce more
+1. **Buffer Overflow**: Try to produce items until the buffer is filled, then try to produce more
 2. **Buffer Underflow**: Try to consume items until the buffer is empty, then try to consume more
 3. **Concurrent Access**: Alternate between producer and consumer steps to see how they coordinate
 4. **Deadlock Avoidance**: Observe how the semaphores prevent deadlock situations